espdev/csaps/README.md

 depending on the data sites `X`.
 The automatically computed smoothing parameter makes `p*trace(A) equal (1 - p)*trace(B)`.

-## The examples of usage

-### Smoothing univariate data
+## Smoothing univariate data

-We can use 'UnivariateCubicSmoothingSpline' class for uivariate data smoothing.
+You can use 'UnivariateCubicSmoothingSpline' class for uivariate data smoothing.

 ```python
 import numpy as np